2025-2026 Academic Catalog

 THY-3230: The Augsburg Confession and its Apology (S) (3 hours)

 A Study of the Augsburg Confession and its Apology.
 The articles of doctrine in these documents and the historical setting for their inclusion in the Book of Concord are explored with discussion of contemporary applications.
-Replaces: THY-3220 and THY-4220.
-Prerequisite: C or higher in THY-2500.
-This course, along with THY-3330 and THY-3410.
+Prerequisite: C or higher in THY-2500 Martin Luther 's Small and Large Catechisms.
+This course, along with THY-3330 The Ancient Creeds, the Smalcald Articles, and the Treatise and THY-3410 The Formula of Concord.
+Replaces: THY-3220 Lutheran Theology I and THY-4220 Lutheran Theology II.

 THY-3320: Survey of Church History (H) (3 hours)